iwarapter/terraform-provider-pingaccess/docs/resources/pingaccess_site_authenticator.md

 - [`configuration`](#configuration) - (Required) The site authenticator's configuration data.

 - [`name`](#name) - (Required) The site authenticator's name.

-- [`hidden_fields`](#hidden_fields) - (Optional) This is a configuration field, to help manage credentials within the resource.
-As the PingAccess API doesn't return the password used and the encryptedValue field changes on every call we need to store the password field and mask it so we can correctly identify when it has changed (according to the resource not the actual API).

 ## Attributes Reference